*Where it all started:

 *What next Glenn?

-Well, I have more film work already in the can and I’m currently composing for two new Independent Films due for finishing late 2016, as well as pushing my new Fir Tree Days album and hopefully taking that out live later this year, so keep your eyes peeled and come and see us.
+Well, I have more film work already in the can and I’m currently composing for two new Independent Films due for finishing late 2017, as well as pushing my new Fir Tree Days album and hopefully taking that out live at some point, so keep your eyes peeled and come and see me either here or live.

 Take care and thank you so much for stopping by and keep popping in the doors always open 😉